 CBDA, or cannabidiolic acid, is the chemical precursor to cannabidiol (CBD) and is found in the trichomes of unheated and uncured fresh cannabis flowers.
 When CBDA is heated over time (through decarboxylation), it becomes activated as CBD.

 CBG, or cannabigerol, is one of more than 120 known cannabinoids in cannabis.
 CBG is a non-intoxicating compound.
 Ongoing research shows that it has promise across a wide range of potential applications.

 CBL, or cannabicyclol, is one of more than 120 known cannabinoids in cannabis.
 CBL is not associated with potential feelings of euphoria.
 Very little is known about this rarely investigated cannabinoid.

 CBN, or cannabinol, is one of more than 120 known cannabinoids in cannabis.
 Studied for its possible therapeutic uses, CBN is being researched more thoroughly.
 CBN can also be a by-product of oxidization—when THC oxidizes, it converts to CBN.

-Cedrene is a settling terpene that has a woody, earthy, and sweet scent.
+Cedrene is considered to be a settling terpene for some people.
+It has an earthy, woodsy, and sweet scent.
 It is most commonly found in cedar and is also found in juniper and cypress.

 A clone is an exact genetic reproduction of a cannabis plant, usually created by cutting a branch from a parent plant, removing the lower leaves, and planting the stem into a damp soil medium.
 Hormones are utilized to encourage the development of new roots.
 Cloning plants may save growers time and money, while providing genetic consistency of product.